 Currency: Though the Burmese economy is rapidly modernizing, Burmese banks and merchants still rarely accept travelers’ checks or credit cards.
 With the recent lifting of U.S. sanctions in financial services, Burmese banks are only just beginning to offer ATM and money transfer services.
 Reports of customer complaints resulting from technical problems with ATM machines and faulty withdrawals are common.
 U.S. citizen travelers who choose to use ATMs in Burma should carefully scrutinize online banking records to ensure that transactions are registered accurately.
 Notwithstanding these new financial services, U.S. citizen travelers should still enter the country with enough cash to cover all expenses, including unexpected ones as Burmese businesses rarely are able to accept credit cards and traveler’s checks are not accepted by banks.
 (See “Currency” and “U.S. Treasury Sanctions” below.)
 Read the Department of State’s Background Notes on Burma for additional information.

 Although moneychangers sometimes approach travelers with an offer to change dollars into Burmese kyat at the market rate, it is illegal to exchange currency except at authorized locations such as the airport, banks and government stores.
 It is also illegal for Burmese to possess foreign currency without a permit.
-Foreigners are required to use U.S. dollars, other hard currency, or Foreign Exchange Certificates (FEC) for the payment of plane tickets, train tickets, and most hotels bills.
+Foreigners are required to use U.S. dollars or other hard currency for the payment of plane tickets, train tickets, and most hotels bills.
 Please be sure to bring pristine bills, as most establishments will not accept torn, folded or old U.S. currency.
 Burmese kyats are accepted for nearly all other transactions.

 MEDICAL FACILITIES AND HEALTH INFORMATION: We highly recommend that you share your travel plans with your doctor so that you can best prepare for the endemic health-related challenges that confront travelers in Burma.
 Most medical facilities in Burma are inadequate for even routine medical care.
 There are very few medical personnel in Burma who are trained to U.S. standards.
 You should also know that, in an emergency, you would likely need to be medically evacuated to a hospital outside Burma.
 Medical evacuation from Burma is expensive and is transacted in cash.
 We strongly urge all travelers to secure medical evacuation insurance before coming to Burma.
 Most pharmaceuticals on sale in Burma have been smuggled into the country, and many are counterfeit or adulterated.
 Travelers should consider Burmese pharmaceuticals generally unsafe to use and should accordingly bring adequate supplies of their medications for the duration of their stay in Burma.
 All travelers are advised to bring a complete and detailed list of regularly used medicine, and dosages, in case of an emergency.
 HIV/AIDS is widespread among high-risk populations, such as prostitutes and illegal drug users.
 Malaria, dengue fever, tuberculosis, hepatitis, and other infectious diseases are endemic in many parts of the country.